-8.2 BluePass Limitations
+8.5.
+BluePass Limitations

 BluePass has several limitations.
 First, a user has to carry a powered-on mobile phone to make BluePass work; otherwise, BluePass falls back to conventional ways that users remember and input passwords.
+However, if the user chooses a random password generated by BluePass, the chance is minimal for the user to still remember the random password.
+In other words, BluePass does not completely resolve the dilemma between password strength and password memorability.
 Second, BluePass cannot work well when the mobile device or the computer does not support Bluetooth communication.
-In those cases, the hand-free benefit cannot be offered by BluePass.
+In those cases, the handfree benefit cannot be guaranteed by BluePass.
 Instead, the users have to use their phones to display their site passwords after inputting their master passwords.

-9 Related Work
+9. Related Work